marcelotto/sycamore/README.md

 # Sycamore

 Sycamore is an implementation of a [Tree data structure](http://en.wikipedia.org/wiki/Tree_(data_structure\)) of unordered values, solely based on Ruby's native Hash maps.

 It can be used as a more usable/pleasant/powerful alternative to a standard Ruby Hash (with `Sycamore::Tree`) or Struct/OpenStruct (with `Sycamore::Structure`) or a Set ... whenever all elements are value objects and the order of all elements is irrelevant.
+[More on: Why `Sycamore::Tree` over `Hash`?]

 It tries to be as close to Ruby's language, spirit and standard library as possible, by being 100% compatible to Ruby's Hash, while using as little as possible overhead to a bare Hash, regarding speed and memory consumption.
 From a data structure standpoint, a `Sycamore::Tree` is nothing more than a wrapper around a Ruby `Hash`, with a special interpretation and some restrictions on its content.
 [The latter restrictions, by some required and some optional rules to follow. !?]
 [For some cases, it might have a slight/significant more memory consumption, when ... breite Trees]

 A `Sycamore::Tree` interprets a Ruby Hash as a set of nodes and a mapping to potential child trees, i.e. other `Sycamore::Tree`s recursivly, containing nodes with more Sycamore trees etc., but the nesting is abstracted away.
 It provides a Ruby Hash compatible API, which controls the full life-cycle of a `Sycamore::Tree`, without having to take care or even notice the nesting (of Hashs via Trees).
 Sycamore has a notion of Absence, so the controlled life-cycle begins before the creation, so that Trees get created automatically, but only then, when absolutely required.

+So, in essence, in Sycamore there are no `nil`s anymore and we thereby get rid of what Tony Hoare called [his billion-dollar-mistake](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
+At least in Ruby, where it is surprisingly easy to implement [in restricted circumstances].

 ## Installation